gmarty/grunt-closure-compiler/README.md

 ## Getting Started

 First you need to build Closure Compiler from the source.
-Set up an environment variable called `CLOSURE_PATH` that points to your Closure Compiler dir (see details below).
+Set up an environment variable called `CLOSURE_PATH` that points to your Closure Compiler dir (see [details below](#closure-compiler-installation)).

-Install this module on your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-closure-compiler`
+Install this module on your project's [grunt.js gruntfile][https://github.com/cowboy/grunt/blob/master/docs/getting_started.md] with: `npm install grunt-closure-compiler`

 Then register the task by adding the following line to your `grunt.js` gruntfile:
 ```javascript